-1 sonable probability of competing in a relevant mar-2 ket, and either the acquiring person or the entities 3 or assets over which it would obtain control pre-4 vents, limits, or disrupts coordinated interaction 5 among competitors in a relevant market or has a 6 reasonable probability of doing so; 7 "(4) the acquisition- 8 "(A) would likely enable the acquiring per-9 son to unilaterally and profitably exercise mar-10 ket power or materially increase its ability to do 11 so; or 12 "(B) would materially increase the prob-13 ability of coordinated interaction among com-14 petitors in any relevant market; or 15 "(5)(A) the acquisition is not a transaction that 16 is described in section 7A(c); and "(B)(i) as a result of such acquisition, the ac-17 18 quiring person would hold an aggregate total 19 amount of the voting securities and assets of the acquired person in excess of \$5,000,000,000 (as adjusted and published for each fiscal year beginning after September 30, 2022, in the same manner as provided in section 8(a)(5) to reflect the percentage change in the gross national product for such fiscal
+1 sonable probability of competing in a relevant mar- 2 ket, and either the acquiring person or the entities 3 or assets over which it would obtain control pre- 4 vents, limits, or disrupts coordinated interaction 5 among competitors in a relevant market or has a 6 reasonable probability of doing so; 7 "(4) the acquisition- 8 "(A) would likely enable the acquiring per- 9 son to unilaterally and profitably exercise mar- 10 ket power or materially increase its ability to do 11 so; or 12 "(B) would materially increase the prob- 13 ability of coordinated interaction among com- 14 petitors in any relevant market; or 15 "(5)(A) the acquisition is not a transaction that 16 is described in section 7A(c); and 17 "(B)(i) as a result of such acquisition, the ac- 18 quiring person would hold an aggregate total 19 amount of the voting securities and assets of the ac- 20 quired person in excess of \$5,000,000,000 (as ad- 21 justed and published for each fiscal year beginning 22 after September 30, 2022, in the same manner as 23 provided in section $8(a)(5)$ to reflect the percentage 24 change in the gross national product for such fiscal

-- 1 year compared to the gross national product for the 2 year ending September 30, 2021); or - 3 "(ii)(I) the person acquiring or the person being 4 acquired has assets, net annual sales, or a market 5 capitalization greater than \$100,000,000,000 (as so 6 adjusted and published); and - "(II) as a result of such acquisition, the acquiring person would hold an aggregate total amount of the voting securities and assets of the acquired per-10 son in excess of \$50,000,000 (as so adjusted and published), - 11 12 unless the acquiring or acquired person establish, by 13 a preponderance of the evidence, that the effect of 14 the acquisition will not be to create an appreciable 15 risk of materially lessening competition or tend to 16 create a monopoly or a monopsony.
-In this para-17 graph, the term 'materially' means more than a de 18 minimis amount.".
+1 year compared to the gross national product for the 2 year ending September 30, 2021); or 3 "(ii)(I) the person acquiring or the person being 4 acquired has assets, net annual sales, or a market 5 capitalization greater than $100,000,000,000$ (as so 6 adjusted and published); and 7 "(II) as a result of such acquisition, the acquir- 8 ing person would hold an aggregate total amount of 9 the voting securities and assets of the acquired per- 10 son in excess of \$50,000,000 (as so adjusted and 11 published), 12 unless the acquiring or acquired person establish, by 13 a preponderance of the evidence, that the effect of 14 the acquisition will not be to create an appreciable 15 risk of materially lessening competition or tend to 16 create a monopoly or a monopsony.
+In this para- 17 graph, the term 'materially' means more than a de 18 minimis amount.".
 19 SEC.
 5. POST-SETTLEMENT DATA.

-- 20 Section 7A of the Clayton Act (15 U.S.C.
-18a) is - 21 amended by adding at the end the following: - 22 "(l)(1) Each person who enters into an agreement - with the Federal Trade Commission or the United States - to resolve a proceeding brought under the antitrust laws - 25 or under the Federal Trade Commission Act (15 U.S.C.
+20 Section 7A of the Clayton Act (15 U.S.C.
+18a) is 21 amended by adding at the end the following: 22 "(l)(1) Each person who enters into an agreement 23 with the Federal Trade Commission or the United States

+23 with the Federal Trade Commission or the United States 24 to resolve a proceeding brought under the antitrust laws 25 or under the Federal Trade Commission Act (15 U.S.C.